 Main Outcome Measure: Adjusted odds ratio for ALS diagnosis associated with 5-year average overall traffic and specific traffic-related pollutant exposure.

-Results: We found that for a standard deviation (SD) increase in 5-year average concentrations, the traffic-related pollutants (NOx, CO, EC) were jointly associated with an increase in odds of ALS diagnosis (1.9%; 95% credible interval [CrI]: -5.3%, 9.0%), with EC (SD=0.42 µg/m3) individually associated with an increase in odds (11.5%; 95%CrI: -1.6%, 26.2%), with small decreases individually for NOx and CO.
+Results: We found that for a standard deviation (SD) increase in 5-year average concentrations, of the traffic-related pollutants (NOx, CO, EC) were jointly associated with an increase in odds of ALS diagnosis (1.9%; 95% credible interval [CrI]: -5.3%, 9.0%), with EC (SD=0.42 µg/m3) individually associated with an increase in odds (11.5%; 95%CrI: -1.6%, 26.2%), with small decreases individually for NOx and CO.
 Overall, there was a 69.3% posterior probability of a positive association between the joint effect of included traffic-related pollutants and ALS diagnosis, 95.5% for EC, 23.5% for NOx and 30.6% for CO.

 Conclusion: Our results indicate a potential positive association between ALS diagnosis and traffic-related pollutants, particularly for EC.
 Further work is needed to understand the role of air pollution on ALS pathogenesis and timing of onset.